akashpahilwan/astro-airflow/docs/process_employee/readme.md

 Once all the tasks are ran we want to log the details.
 Alternatively details will be logged if pipeline fails due to some issue in the data i.e during checking files and folders,running adf pipeline, running dbt job.
 If task fails due to any other reason then we have configured slack notification for that.

-There are total 2 tasks here.
+There are total 2 tasks here. <br>

 ![Airflow DAG: Log Details ](images/06_dag.png)

 <h4>Task 1: <b>Process Log </b></h4>